infiumfellow/n8n-doctor-system/README.md

 This is a WhatsApp-based healthcare booking system built using n8n, Supabase, and AI.

 The goal is simple.
-A patient can message on WhatsApp, describe their problem, and book a doctor for home visit without confusion.
+A patient can message on WhatsApp, describe their problem, and book a doctor for a home visit without confusion.

 ---